SuperSquirrelEngine/SuperSquirrelEngine/README.md

 - 👋 Hi, I’m @SuperSquirrelEngine
 - 👀 I’m interested in skiing.
-- 🌱 I’m currently learning SAP FI
+- 🌱 I’m currently learning SAP Build
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SAP Build issues finance
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...^
+- ⚡ Fun fact: I feed squirells everyday

 <!---
 SuperSquirrelEngine/SuperSquirrelEngine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.